GameAISchool2025members/PhilosopherStone/README.md

 At the same time, an **AI agent** 🤖 will also answer the question.

 Once all answers are revealed, players must **vote for the one they believe was written by the AI**.
+You can't vote for your own answer.

 ## 🧠 Scoring
 - ✅ **1 point** for every vote your answer receives from other players